Comparing Lindblad Expeditions (LIND) and Its Peers

 |2.51

-Lindblad Expeditions currently has a consensus target price of $13.17, suggesting a potential upside of 28.77%.
-As a group, “Transportation services” companies have a potential downside of 2.38%.
-Given Lindblad Expeditions’ higher probable upside, equities analysts clearly believe Lindblad Expeditions is more favorable than its peers.
+Lindblad Expeditions presently has a consensus target price of $13.17, suggesting a potential upside of 28.77%.
+As a group, “Transportation services” companies have a potential downside of 2.44%.
+Given Lindblad Expeditions’ higher possible upside, equities research analysts plainly believe Lindblad Expeditions is more favorable than its competitors.

 Summary

-Lindblad Expeditions peers beat Lindblad Expeditions on 7 of the 13 factors compared.
+Lindblad Expeditions competitors beat Lindblad Expeditions on 7 of the 13 factors compared.

 Lindblad Expeditions Company Profile